process-analytics/bpmn-visualization-demo-template/README.md

 When all updates have been completed, you are ready to publish a new release.

+Notes: use the previous [releases](https://github.com/process-analytics/bpmn-visualization-demo-template/releases) as a source of inspiration.

 Create a new GitHub release by following the [GitHub help](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release)
 - for `Tag version`, use a value following the **vX.Y.Z** scheme using the [Semantic Versioning](https://semver.org/).
 - for `Target`